ramsyana/Zig-Math-Algorithms/readme.md

 Ramsyana - ramsyana[at]mac[dot]com

-I'm a full-time full-stack developer and system engineering enthusiast.
+I'm a system engineering enthusiast.
 Feel free to fork, clone, open issues, or contribute to this project.
 Don’t hesitate to reach out with any questions, suggestions, or collaboration ideas!